matteo-dunnhofer/TREK-150-toolkit/README.md

  - ```attributes.txt```: Contains the tracking attributes of the sequence.
 The file reports line-separated strings that depend on the tracking situations happening in the sequence.
 The strings are acronyms and explanations can be found in Table 2 of the main paper.
  - ```frames.txt```: Contains the frame indices of the sequence with respect to the full EK-55 video.
  - ```anchors.txt```: Contains the frame indices of the starting points (anchors) and the direction of evaluation (0 -> forward in time, 1 -> backward in time) to implement the MSE (multi-start evaluation) protocol.
+  - ```lh_rect.txt```: Contains the ground-truth bounding-boxes of the camera wearer's left hand.
+The comma-separated values on each line represent the bounding-box locations [x,y,w,h] (coordinates of the top-left corner, and width and height) of hand at each respective frame (1st line -> target location for the 1st frame, last line -> hand location for the last frame).
+A line with values -1,-1,-1,-1 specifies that the hand is not visible in such a frame.
+ - ```rh_rect.txt```: Contains the ground-truth bounding-boxes of the camera wearer's right hand.
+The comma-separated values on each line represent the bounding-box locations [x,y,w,h] (coordinates of the top-left corner, and width and height) of hand at each respective frame (1st line -> target location for the 1st frame, last line -> hand location for the last frame).
+A line with values -1,-1,-1,-1 specifies that the hand is not visible in such a frame.
+ - ```lhi_labels.txt```: Contains the ground-truth labels expressing whether the camera wearer's left hand is in contact with the target object.
+The binary values on each line represent the presence of contact (0 -> no contact, 1 -> contact) between hand and object at each respective frame (1st line -> interaction for the 1st frame, last line -> interaction for the last frame).
+ - ```rhi_labels.txt```: Contains the ground-truth labels expressing whether the camera wearer's right hand is in contact with the target object.
+The binary values on each line represent the presence of contact (0 -> no contact, 1 -> contact) between hand and object at each respective frame (1st line -> interaction for the 1st frame, last line -> interaction for the last frame).
+ - ```bhi_labels.txt```: Contains the ground-truth labels expressing whether both camera wearer's hands are in contact with the target object.
+The binary values on each line represent the presence of contact (0 -> no contact, 1 -> contact) between hands and object at each respective frame (1st line -> interaction for the 1st frame, last line -> interaction for the last frame).
+ - ```anchors_hoi.txt```: Contains the frame indices of the starting and ending points (anchors) and the type of interaction(0 -> left hand interaction, 1 -> right hand interaction, 2 -> both hands interaction) to implement the HOI (hand object interaction evaluation) protocol.

 The code was tested with Python 3.7.9 and ```ffmpeg``` 4.0.2.
 All the temporary files (e.g. ```*.MP4``` files, not relevant frames) generated during the download procedure will be removed automatically after the process is completed.
 The download process can be resumed from the last downloaded sequence if prematurely stopped.